adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #10 In the .css for each component, establish how much of the screen each component will take up

 #12 Install Material-Ui/core in the front-end folder and then install Material-Ui/icons in the front-end folder as well

+#13 HINT: To make a Material-Ui/icon ..."click-able"... wrap the icon in a <IconButton> and make sure to import both the icon you are wrapping and import the 'IconButton' itself as well